 • People with chronic (lifelong) liver diseases, such as hepatitis B or hepatitis C

-• People who work with hepatitis A infected animals or in a hepatitis A research laboratory
+• People with occupational risk for exposure including those who work in settings providing services to adults at high risk for hepatitis A, hepatitis A-infected animals or in a hepatitis A research laboratory

 • People who are experiencing homelessness

-• People age 40 and older at increased risk for hepatitis A infection, or who are at increased risk for severe disease from hepatitis A infection who also have other risk factors
+• People at increased risk for severe disease from hepatitis A infection who also have other risk factors

 • People age 19 or older at increased risk for hepatitis A infection, or who are at increased risk for severe disease from hepatitis A infection who also have other risk factors